Tera Patrick: Personal life

-Patrick gave birth to a baby girl on February 25, 2012.
+Patrick gave birth to a girl on February 25, 2012.
 The father is Hollywood special effects artist Tony Acosta, known for his work on 300, Dawn of the Dead and Man of Steel.

-In an interview with Holly Randall on September 6, 2018, Patrick stated that she moved to live in Italy with her daughter, where she married an Italian defense attorney.
-She first came to the country in 2015 after getting an offer to do feature dance shows with a company there.
-After returning home to the United States when her job was finished, she eventually decided to move back.
+In an interview with Holly Randall on September 6, 2018, Patrick stated that she moved to Italy with her daughter, where she married an Italian defense attorney.
+She first visited the country in 2015 after getting an offer to do feature dance shows.